rizkyyjun/rizkyyjun/README.md

 ### Hi there! 👋

-I'm a dedicated and diligent computer science student with a profound enthusiasm for data science and software development. 🚀
+I'm a dedicated and passionate computer science student with a profound enthusiasm for data science and software development. 🚀

 ## About Me